mrmeizongo/Xpilot/README.md

 ## Info

 These pin numbers with the exception of MPU6050 can be reconfigured in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h).
 However, changing the pins for the channel inputs to Xpilot will require modification of the PinChangeInterrupt library.
-Ensure all components share a common ground.
-The Nano and MPU6050 do not require decoupling capacitors as the breakout boards come with their own voltage regulators and decoupling capacitors.

 <p align="center">
   <img src="assets/img/Schematics.png" />